mnarizzano/se23-p07/docs/urs/urs.md

 ## 1. Introduction
 <a name="sp1.1"></a>
-This documents is the User Requuirement Document taken from the first interview with the Group-FOS company.
+This documents is the User Requirement Document taken from the first interview with the Group-FOS company.
 The document describes the functionalities of:
 - a web application that will have to manage the saving of parking spaces within an area of an urban map.
 In addition, it must allow you to delete previously entered parking spaces and view the history of entered parking spaces.
 - a mobile application for tracking the courier which, based on the position, will have to save the time of entry and exit of the courier from a special parking lot.